1 - Writing Apps That Use Dex

 Username and group information can be combined with Kubernetes authorization plugins, such as role based access control (RBAC), to enforce policy.

-• Dex is running on HTTPS.
+• Dex has to be running on HTTPS.

 • Custom CA files must be accessible by the API server.